justincasher/justincasher.github.io/machine learning/Catan RL/Catan_RL.md

 &emsp; Likewise, I exploited gradient clipping to prevent any drastically wrong predictions from hurting the model.
 This scales down the gradients to be at most $ L^2 $ norm 0.1, which I chose after examining how different gradient norms affected training.
 Due to the MCTS algorithm, the network would occasionally experience a very large loss—e.g., 40x the usual loss—and a consequently increased gradient.
 Without gradient clipping, this would effectively untrain the model, causing all progress to be lost.

 &emsp; One seemingly contradictory thing that I experienced when training was that a higher loss often meant the network played better.
-This is because the largest contributor to the loss, due to the TD method and exagerateed by the MCST algorithm, is the difference between the final prediction and the actual game score.
+This is because the largest contributor to the loss, due to the TD method and exagerated by the MCST algorithm, is the difference between the final prediction and the actual game score.
 Thus, the fewer number of turns means the more this final prediction matters, causing the loss to go up when the network was playing better.
 I did not actually see this negatively affect training, however.
 I could have modified the loss function by normalizing it with respect to game length, and this is something I am considering testing in the future.

 ##### 4.4.
 AdamW